bytedance/mp4.js/README.md

 ### Other

-if you interest in this package, [xgplayer](https://www.npmjs.com/package/xgplayer) and [xgplayer-mp4](https://www.npmjs.com/package/xgplayer-mp4) is better way to learn who gives more usage and compatibility in products.
+if you're interested in this package, [xgplayer](https://www.npmjs.com/package/xgplayer) and [xgplayer-mp4](https://www.npmjs.com/package/xgplayer-mp4) is better way to learn that gives more usage and compatibility in products.

 ### License